MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/installation-configuration/production/pure-application/index.md

 ## Script packages for {{ site.data.keys.mf_server }}
-{{ site.data.keys.product }} System Pattern provides script packages that are the building blocks to compose various pattern topologies.
+{{ site.data.keys.mf_system_pattern }} provides script packages that are the building blocks to compose various pattern topologies.
 The following sections list and describe the parameters for each script package.

 #### Jump to